How anaphrodisiac foods such as graham crackers, licorice, gin and tonics and more can kill your libido.

 Jackson sued him over the name, so Kellogg changed it to granola… did a better job of marketing it… and eventually became the go-to guy for granola.

-There’s still no real proof that granola makes people lose their sex drive (and hippies might be considered proof that it doesn’t) — but if it wasn’t for the theory that it might, granola wouldn’t exist today.
+There’s still no real proof that granola is an anaphrodisiac food and makes people lose their sex drive (and hippies might be considered proof that it doesn’t).
+But if it wasn’t for the theory that it might, granola wouldn’t exist today.
 (And, my God, that would have a tiny, tiny, tiny impact on your life!)